 The difference between CC and BCC is that the former stands for Carbon Copy and happens to be visible to anyone who receives the e-mail, but the latter, on the contrary, stands for Blind Carbon Copy and cannot be seen by other people who have received the email except the person who has received the bcc.

-But on the contrary, BCC that is Blind Carbon Copy itself, shows by its name that it happens to be somehow hidden in the main e-mail.
-This is the correct assumption as this address field is not visible to the people added in the To or CC address list.
+But on the contrary, BCC, which is Blind Carbon Copy itself, shows by its name that it happens to be somehow hidden in the main e-mail.
+This is the correct assumption, as this address field is not visible to the people added to the To or CC address list.

 Comparison Table